chart-sg/lift_kone_adapter/README.md

 ## Fill up the config/env.yaml before you run this package
 ### 1. Get access_id and access_secret for KONE Elevator
 To access KONE API, you will need access_id and access_secret.

 To control a live elevator, you will need to get these id  & secret from KONE Personnel.

-If you just want to test with their sandbox, then you can get id  & secret from [KONE API Portal].
+If you just want to test with their sandbox, then you can get id  & secret from [KONE API Portal] --> 'Create Application'--> 'Sandbox'.

 ### 2. Get building id
-You can get the building id from KONE personnel, or getting the 'Resources Info' from KONE API (eg. GET /api/v2/application/self/resources.)
+You can get the building id from KONE personnel, or getting the '[resources]' via KONE API call (eg. GET /api/v2/application/self/resources.)

 The format will be building:[BUILDING_ID]

 eg. building:HxKjGc3knnh

 ### 3. Fill up correct 'Scope'
-At token_req_payload, the 'scope' will be in this format:
+At token_req_payload, the '[scope]' will be in this format:

 scope: robotcall/group:[BUILDING_ID]:1

 eg. robotcall/group:[HxKjGc3knnh]:1

-### 4. Put appropriate door holding time
+### 4. Put appropriate 'Door Holding Time'
-There are 2 types of lift door holding time:
+There are 2 types of lift [door holding time]:
 1. liftdoor_holding_duration_hard
 2. liftdoor_holding_duration_soft